eawww/MeetHooks/Outline.md

 - It's annoying/difficult/occasionally impossible to re-use stateful logic between components.
   - Complex components can be ludicrously difficult understand just by reading the code.
     - Component lifecycle methods usually contain messes of unrelated code with actually related code in other lifecycle methods and it's hard to break them apart.
-      - ⁉️This implies that unrelated effects with the same dependencies should be broken into separate hooks.
-Does that have any implications to performace?
-  - Classes are confusing and weird in JavaScript (for people and [machines?])
+  - Classes are confusing and weird in JavaScript (for people and machines)
     - They work differently than in other languages, creating an additional barrier to entry.
-    - ⁉️Why are they confusing for machines?
-Maybe check Dan's talk
+    - They encourage pasta-like patterns.
     -  They're hard to minify.
 Instance methods will frequently be unminified and unused methods often end up in compiled code.
       - This was in Sophie Alpert's portion of the talk.
   - Reliance on HOCs can lead to "wrapper hell" which makes your component hierarchy tedious and unwieldy.